Quantum entanglement of dark matter: Introduction

-Dark matter (DM) is one of the greatest mysteries in physics.
-Despite decade-long efforts DM defies a successful explanation.
-The flatness of the galactic rotation curves implies the presence of invisible DM in galactic halos ~\cite{1990PhRvL..64.1084P}, and any successful DM theory should explain the curves.
-The cold dark matter (CDM) with the cosmological constant ($\Lambda$CDM) model is very successful in explaining the large scale structure of the universe, but it encounters many difficulties at the galactic scale.
-For example, numerical simulations with $\Lambda$CDM model predict a cusped central density and too many subhalos compared to observations~\cite{Salucci:2002nc,navarro-1996-462,deblok-2002,crisis}.
-Therefore, we need an alternative for CDM playing the role of CDM at the super-galactic scale and suppressing sub-galactic structures.
-The Bose-Einstein condensate (BEC) DM or the scalar field dark matter (SFDM) ~\cite{sin1,myhalo} can be a good candidate.
-In this model DM is a BEC of Ultra-light Scalar particles with mass $m\simeq 10^{-22} eV$, which implies a large DM Compton wavelength.
-This prevents a formation of structures smaller than a galaxy.
-Beyond this scale the coherent nature of BEC DM makes it behave like CDM, and hence solves the problems of CDM.
+Dark matter (DM) is one of the greatest mysteries in physics and astronomy.
+Despite decade-long efforts, the origin of DM defies a successful explanation.
+The flatness of the galactic rotation curves implies the presence of invisible DM in galactic halos ~\cite{1990PhRvL..64.1084P}, and any plausible DM theory should explain the curves.
+Cold dark matter (CDM) with the cosmological constant ($\Lambda$CDM) model is very successful in explaining the large-scale structure of the universe, but it encounters many difficulties at the galactic scale and below.
+For example, numerical simulations with the $\Lambda$CDM model predict a cusped central density and too many subhalos compared to observations~\cite{Salucci:2002nc,navarro-1996-462,deblok-2002,crisis}.

+Although several proposals consider dark subhalos or baryonic feedback mechanisms to alleviate these concerns, the consideration of an alternative to CDM playing the role of CDM at the super-galactic scale and at the same time suppressing sub-galactic structures is desirable.
+Bose-Einstein condensate (BEC) DM or scalar field dark matter (SFDM) ~\cite{sin1,myhalo} may be a good alternative to CDM.
+In this model, DM is a BEC of ultra-light scalar particles with mass $m\simeq 10^{-22} eV$ \cite{fuzzy}, which implies a large DM Compton wavelength comparable to a galaxy core.
+This long wavelength prevents the formation of DM-dominated structures smaller than a dwarf galaxy.
+Beyond this scale, the coherent nature of BEC DM makes it behave like CDM, hence solving the problems of CDM.
+This behavior was confirmed by a recent high precision numerical study~\cite{2014NatPh..10..496S,Schive:2014hza}.